 - 5.1.
-Members and officers are responsible for obtaining value for money at all times.Any officer procuring goods, services or works should ensure, as far as practicable, that the best available terms are obtained, usually by obtaining prices from several suppliers. - 5.2.
+Members and officers are responsible for obtaining value for money at all times.
+Any officer procuring goods, services or works should ensure, as far as practicable, that the best available terms are obtained, usually by obtaining prices from several suppliers. - 5.2.
 The RFO should verify the lawful nature of any proposed purchase before it is made and in the case of new or infrequent purchases, should ensure that the legal power being used is reported to the meeting at which the order is authorised and also recorded in the minutes. - 5.3.
-Every contract shall comply with the council's Standing Orders, and these Financial Regulations and no exceptions shall be made, except in an emergency. - 5.4.
+Every contract shall comply with these the council's Standing Orders and these Financial Regulations and no exceptions shall be made, except in an emergency. - 5.4.
 For a contract for the supply of goods, services or works where the estimated value will exceed the thresholds set by Parliament, the full requirements of The Public Contracts Regulations 2015 or any superseding legislation ("the Legislation"), must be followed in respect of the tendering, award and notification of that contract. - 5.5.
-Where the estimated value is below the Government threshold, the council shall (with the exception of items listed in paragraph 5.12) obtain prices as follows: - 5.6.
-Over £60,000 excluding VAT, the RFO shall seek formal tenders from at least three suppliers agreed by the council.
+Where the estimated value is below the Government threshold, the council shall (with the exception of items listed in paragraph 6.12) obtain prices as follows: - 5.6.
+For contracts estimated to exceed [£60,000] including VAT, the Clerk shall {seek formal tenders from at least three suppliers agreed by the council OR {advertise an open invitation for tenders in compliance with any relevant provisions of the Legislation}.
 Tenders shall be invited in accordance with Appendix 1. - 5.7.
-For contracts estimated to be over £25,000 excluding VAT, the council must comply with any requirements of the Legislation1 regarding the advertising of contract opportunities and the publication of notices about the award of contracts. - 5.8.
-Over £5,000 excluding VAT the RFO shall seek at least 3 fixed price quotes; - 5.9.
-Over £500 excluding VAT, the RFO shall try to obtain 3 estimates which might include evidence of online prices, or recent prices from regular suppliers. - 5.10.
-Below £500 excluding VAT, the RFO shall seek to achieve value for money. - 5.11.
-Contracts must not be split into smaller lots to avoid compliance with these rules. - 5.12.
-The council shall not be obliged to accept the lowest tender, quote or estimate. - 5.13.
-The requirement to obtain competitive prices in these regulations need not apply to contracts that relate to items (i) to (iv) below: - i. specialist services, such as legal professionals acting in disputes; - ii. repairs to, or parts for, existing machinery or equipment; - iii. works, goods or services that constitute an extension of an existing contract;
+For contracts estimated to be over £30,000 including VAT, the council must comply with any requirements of the Legislation regarding the advertising of contract opportunities and the publication of notices about the award of contracts.

-1 The Regulations require councils to use the Contracts Finder website if they advertise contract opportunities and also to publicise the award of contracts over £30,000 including VAT, regardless of whether they were advertised.
+&lt;sup>1 The Regulations require councils to use the Contracts Finder website if they advertise contract opportunities and also to publicise the award of contracts over £30,000 including VAT, regardless of whether they were advertised.